-ing approach, that is similar to logical checkpointing.
-Our algorithm staggers the checkpoints, while the scheme in [9] does not allow staggering.
-[9] also assumes synchronized communication and an upper bound on communication delays; no such assumptions are made in the proposed scheme.
+Long et al. [10] discuss an interesting approach, named evolutionary checkpointing, that is similar to logical checkpointing.
+The fundamental difference between the two approaches is that our algorithm staggers the checkpoints, while the scheme in [10] does not allow staggering.
+By enforcing staggering, our approach can perform better.
+Long et al. also assume synchronized communication and an upper bounds on communication delays; no such assumptions are made in the proposed approach.

-Wang et al. [13] introduced the term logical checkpoint.
+Wang et al. [14, 15] introduced the notion of a logical checkpoint.
 They present an algorithm to determine a recovery line consisting of consistent logical checkpoints, after a failure occurs.
 This recovery line is used to recover from the failure.
 Their goal is to determine the "latest" consistent recovery line using the information saved on the stable storage.
-Message logging and independent checkpointing schemes, such as [5], also, effectively, determine a recovery line consisting of consistent logical checkpoints after a failure occurs.
-In these schemes, during failure-free operation each process is allowed to independently take checkpoints and log messages.
+During failure-free operation each process is allowed to independently take checkpoints and log messages.
 On the other hand, our scheme coordinates logical checkpoints before a failure occurs.
 These logical checkpoints are used to recover from a future failure.
-One consequence of this is that our scheme does not log all messages; only those messages which make the logical checkpoints consistent are logged.
+One consequence of this is that we do not need to log all messages, only those message are logged which make the staggered checkpoints consistent.